lsst-dm/dmtn-098/index.rst

 ^^^^^^^^^^^^^^^^

 ``addStandardMetadata(measurement: lsst.verify.Measurement, outputDataId: dict)``
-    This method shall add the output data ID to the ``Measurement's`` metadata under the key "dataId", and may add other metadata agreed to be of universal use (both across metrics and across clients, including but not limited to SQuaSH), breaking the method API if necessary.
+    This method may add measurement-specific metadata agreed to be of universal use (both across metrics and across clients, including but not limited to SQuaSH), breaking the method API if necessary.
     This method shall not add common information such as the execution environment (which is the responsibility of the ``MetricTask``'s caller) or information specific to a particular metric (which is the responsibility of the corresponding class).

     This is an unfortunately inflexible solution to the problem of adding client-mandated metadata keys.